-Dennis Cove Campground has closed for the 2021 season.
+Dennis Cove Campground is open for the 2023 season.
 Dennis Cove Campground is a secluded campground along Laurel Fork Creek at an elevation of 2,650 feet in Carter County.
 This remote developed campground is popular with those seeking a rustic experience.
 The altitude, creek side location and lush forest surroundings make Dennis Cove particularly desirable during hot summer months.
-With 15 campsites, Dennis Cove is a great option for a group to reserve the whole campground for retreats and other events.
+With 15 campsites, Dennis Cove is a great option for family camping.

 There are 15 single campsites, including two double sites within Dennis Cove Campground.
 The campground has flush toilets.
 Each site contains a table, fire ring and lantern holder.

-Dennis Cove Campground has closed for the 2021 season.
+Dennis Cove Campground is open for the 2023 season.

 The gate is closed at 10:00 p.m. and reopens at 7:00 a.m.
 The gate is only opened at night for emergencies.